Interior Eigensolver Based on Rational Filter with Composite rule

 We remark that the convergence behavior depends on the distribution of eigenvalues.
-Our analysis in \cref{sec:Optimal} views the desired spectrum and undesired spectrum as a disk and the complement of a disk.
+Our analysis in \cref{sec: Optimal} views the desired spectrum and undesired spectrum as a disk and the complement of a disk.
 While the eigenvalues of a matrix are discrete points in these regions.
-It could be the case that the discrete eigenvalues avoid all bad areas in both the numerator and denominator of \cref{eq:ratio} with Gauss quadrature and have a small ratio $\frakR$.
+There would be the case that the discrete eigenvalues avoid all bad areas in both the numerator and denominator of \cref{eq: ratio} with Gauss quadrature and have a small ratio $\frakR$ of \cref{eq: ratio}.
 In such a case, the rational filter with Gauss quadrature could outperform the rational filter with trapezoidal quadrature for some matrices.
-While without prior knowledge of the distribution of eigenvalues, the trapezoidal quadrature based filter is a near-optimal choice.
+Without prior knowledge of the distribution of eigenvalues, the trapezoidal-quadrature-based filter is a near-optimal choice.